Generic name: ETODOLAC 400mg

 The information at Drugs.com is not a substitute for medical advice.
 Always consult your doctor or pharmacist.

-Carefully consider the potential benefits and risks of Lodine and other treatment options before deciding to use Lodine.
+Carefully consider the potential benefits and risks of etodolac capsules and tablets and other treatment options before deciding to use etodolac capsules and tablets.
 Use the lowest effective dose for the shortest duration consistent with individual patient treatment goals (see WARNINGS).

-Dosage adjustment of Lodine is generally not required in patients with mild to moderate renal impairment.
-Etodolac should be used with caution in such patients, because, as with other NSAIDs, it may further decrease renal function in some patients with impaired renal function (see WARNINGS, Renal Effects).
+Dosage adjustment of etodolac capsules and tablets is generally not required in patients with mild to moderate renal impairment.
+Etodolac should be used with caution in such patients, because, as with other NSAIDs, it may further decrease renal function in some patients with impaired renal function (see WARNINGS, Renal Effects ).

-The recommended total daily dose of Lodine for acute pain is up to 1000 mg, given as 200-400 mg every 6 to 8 hours.
-Doses of etodolac greater than 1000 mg/day have not been adequately evaluated in well-controlled clinical trials.
+The recommended total daily dose of etodolac for acute pain is up to 1000 mg, given as 200-400 mg every 6 to 8 hours.
+Doses of etodolac greater than 1000 mg/day have not been adequately evaluated in well-controlled trials.

 Osteoarthritis and Rheumatoid Arthritis